zer0Kerbal/Biomatic/readme.md

 ## Module Manager Patch(es)

 * adds Biomatic to any command module or probe core
-* [OPTIONAL] makes Start the techRequired for the Biomatic part
+* [OPTIONAL] makes the Biomatic part available at all tech levels

 ### See more